Fabio Quagliarella: Return to Sampdoria

 After a series of controversies with Torino's fans, resulting from Quagliarella's failure to celebrate after a goal scored against his former club Napoli, on 1 February 2016 he was loaned to Sampdoria with an obligation to buy.
 He scored his first goal upon his return on 20 February against Inter Milan in the 92nd minute, in a 3–1 away loss.
 On 20 November, Quagliarella scored his 100th Serie A goal in the 84th minute of his 343rd league appearance, and subsequently set up a goal for teammate Luis Muriel, as Sampdoria came from behind to defeat Sassuolo 3–2 at home.

 On 13 January 2017, he signed a new contract with Sampdoria that would keep him with the club until June 2019.

-On 21 January 2018, Quagliarella scored a hat-trick in a 3–1 home win over Fiorentina, but was later substituted in the 75th minute after picking up a knock; his hat-trick saw him set a new personal career seasonal best in Serie A, with 15 goals.

-He finished the 2017–18 Serie A championship with 19 goals in 35 appearances, among the best scorers of the championship.
+On 21 January 2018, Quagliarella scored a hat-trick in a 3–1 home win over Fiorentina but was later substituted in the 75th minute after picking up a knock; his hat-trick saw him set a new personal career seasonal best in Serie A, with 15 goals.
+He finished the 2017–18 Serie A campaign with 19 goals in 35 appearances, among the best scorers in the league.

 During the 2018–19 Serie A season, on 2 September 2018, Quagliarella scored the final goal of a 3–0 home win against Napoli, with what was described by the BBC as a "sensational" backheel volley.
 He later cited the goal as the best of his career.
 During the same match, he had previously also set up Gregoire Defrel's second goal.
-The aforementioned goal was later nominated for 2019 FIFA Puskás Award on 19 August 2019.
+The aforementioned goal was later nominated for the 2019 FIFA Puskás Award on 19 August 2019.